 Parenting instruction now needs to address these issues.
 We don’t normally think of our young ones as having the capability to think about suicide.
 But many do.
 Some children may identify with a parent or sibling that is depressed and suicidal.
 Poverty or domestic violence may introduce stressors too great for that child to feel any sense of hope.
 Some children may see suicide played out in television as a drama that brings families together in mourning and celebrating a young life.
 This may appeal to a child who has felt unnoticed or unworthy.
 Some may want to escape a parent who has given the message they are a burden or unwanted.
 School-age children who have been subject to bullying are at risk.
 There have been documented accounts in our community of young people posting intentions on the Internet only to be encouraged to follow through.
 In our tech-savvy world, even elementary age children can navigate the Internet.
 These children should not have access to social media and yet, many do.

 Suicide is often romanticized and young children often are not able to discern the difference between escaping an intolerable situation and the finality of death.

 There are those children also, with mental health issues as well as psychotic symptoms such as hearing voices that direct children to kill themselves.
-In comparison to middle and high-school aged youth, who often commit suicide because of problems with a romantic relationships, younger children’s conflicts with parents are potential suicide risk factors for young children.
+In comparison to middle and high-school-aged youth, who often commit suicide because of problems with romantic relationships, younger children’s conflicts with parents are potential suicide risk factors for young children.